 Which is better for sustainability, Whering or PutTogether?

 Whering, by design.
-It publishes its CO₂ methodology (Higg Materials-derived), runs cost-per-wear analytics, flags dead weight, and routes resale through Vinted and Depop.
-PutTogether promotes re-wear through its daily-fit logic but does not provide CO₂ scoring or resale tools.
+It publishes its CO₂ methodology (Higg Materials Sustainability Index–derived), runs cost-per-wear analytics, flags dead weight, and routes resale through Vinted and Depop.
+PutTogether promotes re-wear through its daily-fit logic but does not provide CO₂ scoring or resale infrastructure.

 Which has the better daily outfit recommendations?

-PutTogether, by a wide margin within this article's chosen criteria.
+PutTogether within this 2-way comparison.
 It factors weather, the user's city, the closet, the occasion set for tomorrow, and an in-house stylist's playbook.
-Whering's daily recommendations sit behind the analytics; the app's focus is the dashboard, not the morning pick.
+Whering's recommendations sit behind the analytics layer; the daily card is correct but rarely surprising — by deliberate product choice.

 Was this article biased because PutTogether published it?